yuvrajiro/rt_forecasting_TSMixer/README.md

-# TSMixer (Under Development)
+# TSMixer Forecaster for Ready Tensor

 TSMixer for the Forecasting problem category as per Ready Tensor specifications.
+TAMixer is an ALL MLP lightweight model for forecasting.

 ## Project Description